Jamie Jones-Buchanan: Playing career

 Jones-Buchanan did not enjoy the same level of success in the Challenge Cup however.
-Having lost to Hull F.C. in 2005, Jones-Buchanan started all three of Leeds successive losses at Wembley between 2010 and 2012.

-He played in the 2010 Challenge Cup Final defeat by the Warrington side at Wembley Stadium.

-Jones-Buchanan played at for Leeds in the 2011 Challenge Cup Final which was lost to Wigan, and the 2010 Challenge Cup and 2012 Challenge Cup losses to Warrington.
+Having lost to Hull F.C. in 2005, Jones-Buchanan started all three of Leeds successive losses at Wembley Stadium between 2010 and 2012: the 2010 Challenge Cup Final defeat by Warrington, the 2011 Challenge Cup Final which was lost to Wigan, and the 2012 Challenge Cup loss to Warrington.

-He played in the 2011 Challenge Cup Final defeat by Wigan at Wembley Stadium and in the 2011 Super League Grand Final victory over St. Helens at Old Trafford.

-However, along with team mates Kevin Sinfield, Danny McGuire, Rob Burrow and Ryan Bailey he continued his period of unprecedented success in the Grand Final.
+However, along with teammates Kevin Sinfield, Danny McGuire, Rob Burrow and Ryan Bailey he continued his period of unprecedented success in the Grand Final.
 All five players, who had emerged from the club's academy would go on to win six Grand Finals together defeating old foes St. Helens in 2011 before over turning Warrington in the 2012 Super League Grand Final when Leeds made more history by winning the title after finishing fifth two years running.
 As well as winning back to back titles, the Leeds side had also started 2012 by becoming World Champions for a third time as they defeated Manly at a sold out Headingley in the 2012 World Club Challenge.

-He played in the 2012 Challenge Cup Final defeat by Warrington at Wembley Stadium.

-He played in the 2012 Super League Grand Final victory over Warrington at Old Trafford.

-In 2013, Jones-Buchanan crossed for a try in the 2013 World Club Challenge against Melbourne but the Leeds outfit lost out to the 2012 NRL season premiers 18-14 at Headingley.
+In 2013, Jones-Buchanan crossed for a try in the 2013 World Club Challenge against Melbourne but the Leeds outfit lost out to the 2012 NRL season premiers 18–14 at Headingley.

-Jones-Buchanan finally got his hands on the 2014 Challenge Cup when Leeds defeated the Castleford Tigers 23-10 at Wembley Stadium.
+Jones-Buchanan finally got his hands on the 2014 Challenge Cup when Leeds defeated the Castleford Tigers 23–10 at Wembley Stadium.

 He missed the 2015 Challenge Cup Final due to an injury suffered in the semi-final win over St Helens.

 He played in the 2017 Super League Grand Final victory over Castleford at Old Trafford.

 Jones-Buchanan was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to rugby league football and the community in Leeds.

-Coaching career
+Career after playing

 He took up an assistant coach role of Leeds Rhinos after retiring as a player, and stepped in as interim head coach following Richard Agar's sacking.

+In March 2025 it was announced that Jones-Buchanan would become the Leeds Chief Executive in late 2025, following the retirement of Gary Hetherington.